Best Jobs for Retirees

 14. Become a driver

-If you’ve ever found yourself in need of a quick ride, you may have turned to Uber, the anytime, anywhere ride-hailing service that has gained enormous popularity.
+If you’ve ever found yourself in need of a quick ride, you may have turned to Uber, the anytime, anywhere ride-sharing service that has gained enormous popularity.
 But have you ever considered becoming an Uber driver?

 15. Perform odd jobs and small tasks

 For more intensive jobs, try joining TaskRabbit, which is owned by Ikea.
-If you live in or near one of 61 regions served by the site in 2024, you can perform tasks such as waiting in line for someone, running errands, building shelves, assembling Ikea furniture or lifting heavy items.
-Set your own fees with TaskRabbit, and you keep 100% of what you charge plus tips (for example, a "tasker" in Albany, N.Y., was making $28 per hour for help moving).
+If you live in or near one of 83 regions in the U.S. )or seven additional countries in North America and Europe) served by the site in 2024, you can perform tasks such as waiting in line for someone, running errands, building shelves, assembling Ikea furniture or lifting heavy items.
+You set your own fees with TaskRabbit, and you keep 100% of what you charge plus tips (for example, a "tasker" in Albany, N.Y., was making $28 per hour for help with moving).
 The company says it has an intensive vetting process.
+An alternative to TaskRabbit is Thumbtack, which also has a network of freelancers that can perform various tasks in all 50 states.

 16. Become a school bus driver

 If you’re retired and have some early morning and late afternoon time on your hands, you could make some cash driving a school bus.
-You may even have the opportunity to make a little more money at it if you sign on to drive school sports teams to and from events in the evening or on weekends.
+You may even have the opportunity to make a little more money if you sign on to drive school sports teams to and from events in the evening or on weekends.
 For most school districts, you must have a commercial driver’s license, a clean driving record and no criminal record.
 Bonus: You like to drive and you’re friendly.

 17. Become a shopper